Texas court grants stay of execution for death row inmate Melissa Lucio

 Lucio's case garnered wider attention after being featured in the 2020 documentary, "The State of Texas vs. Melissa."

-And calls for leniency have grown in recent weeks: A bipartisan majority of the Texas legislature has called for mercy, as have celebrities like Kim Kardashian.
-But perhaps most crucially, five members of Lucio's jury have come forward to say her execution should be stopped or she should get a new trial based on evidence they did not hear.
+And calls for leniency have grown in recent weeks: A bipartisan majority of the Texas legislature has called for mercy, as have celebrities such as Kim Kardashian.
+Perhaps most crucially, five members of Lucio's jury have come forward to say her execution should be stopped or she should get a new trial based on evidence they did not hear.

 When she died, Mariah's body was covered in bruises "in various stages of healing," her arm had been broken several weeks earlier and she had a bite mark on her back, per court documents.